 © James Griffith | Dreamstime.com

 Aspirin has been around for more than 100 years, and it continues to pique interest in the medical research community because there’s still more to learn about the full extent of its power.
-In addition to its ability to relieve pain and support heart health, recent studies have shown that a daily aspirin regimen may be powerful enough to slow the spread of colon cancer cells and pancreatic cancer cells.
-But what should you take if you’re interested in a daily aspirin regimen?
-The general answer is low-dose aspirin (also referred to as “baby aspirin”), but there’s more to consider.
+We know aspirin for iIs ability to relieve pain and support heart health.
+According to recent studies, a daily aspirin regimen may be powerful enough to slow the spread of colon cancer cells and pancreatic cancer cells.

 Many think daily aspirin is harmless, which is understandable.
 The drug has been widely used since it was first marketed by Bayer in 1899, although its popularity as a pain reliever waned when Tylenol and Motrin appeared in the late 1950s/early 1960s.
 Despite its widespread use, however, daily aspirin is not harmless.
-Consulting your physician before beginning daily aspirin is wise, because even the top medical organizations can’t agree on a clear-cut rule, and it does have side effects.
+It’s important to consult your physician before beginning daily aspirin, because even the top medical organizations can’t agree on a clear-cut rule, and aspirin does produce side effects worth considering.

 Prevent a heart attack, reduce your stroke risk, and lower your blood pressure.
 Avoid medications, when possible—even avoid doctor and hospital visits!